archworks/pptflow/README.md

 #### Pre-Requisites

-1. **Install Python**: Download and install Python 3.7 or later from the [official website](https://www.python.org/downloads/).
+1. **Install Python**: Download and install Python 3.7 or later from its [official website](https://www.python.org/downloads/).
-2. **Prepare Python Virtual Environment (optional but recommended)**: Open a terminal or command prompt and run:
+2. **Prepare Python Virtual Environment (optional but recommended)**: Open a terminal or command prompt and run.
     ```bash
     pip install virtualenv
     ```